 Puya chiles look very similar to the more popular Guajillo.
-Puyas tend to be a bit smaller and pack more heat (5,000 to 8,000 Scoville Heat Units) than the Guajillos (2,500-5,000 SHU).
-Puya chiles are considered a medium heat chile while Guajillos a more of a mild chile.
+Puyas tend to be a bit smaller and pack more heat (5,000 to 8,000 Scoville Heat Units) than Guajillos (2,500-5,000 SHU).
+Puya chiles are considered medium heat chile while Guajillos are a more mild chile.
 The relationship between these two chiles closely resembles how the California Chile (also called Anaheim chiles) looks very similar to the New Mexico chile but with different heat levels.

-Puya chiles are a favorite substitute of Guajillos by sophisticated chefs who are looking more for their fruity flavor more than for the flesh of the chile pod.
-This makes them ideal to be diced, pureed or mashed and then made into a sauce.
+Puya chiles are a favorite substitute for Guajillos by sophisticated chefs who are looking more for their fruity flavor than for the flesh of the chile pod.
+This makes them ideal to be diced, pureed, or mashed and then made into a sauce.

 The Puya Chile is a popular chile in central Mexican cuisine and we like to use these as a substitute for Guajillo chiles in our Mexican mole sauces for some added kick.
-Use Puya chiles to flavor meat dishes using chicken, fish, pork or veal.
-Also adds a delightful flavor to breakfast burritos, casseroles, chutneys, cooked vegetables, dips, enchiladas, pizza, salsas, sauces, soups, and stews.
+Use Puya chiles to flavor meat dishes using chicken, fish, pork, or veal.
+It also adds a delightful flavor to breakfast burritos, casseroles, chutneys, cooked vegetables, dips, enchiladas, pizza, salsas, sauces, soups, and stews.

 Stick your nose in a container of puyas and you’ll find it smells like the desert on a triple-digit day – dusty, dry, and pungent.
 The flavor tastes a bit of a young cherry – sweet and slightly tart.
 To best extract, the flavor uses the water the chile reconstituted in as the chile’s heat may quickly overtake its own flavor.